 Starting point: Biesbosch MuseumEiland, Hilweg 2 in Werkendam

 The Pannekoek is a beautiful area full of pollard willows, perhaps the most common tree in this area.
-During this trail, you can take a nice wander around on the way there or back before continuing on the trail.
+During this route you can have a nice wander around on the way there or back before continuing the route.
+On the Pannekoek is also a so-called cut willow with different species of willow.
+This willow is harvested annually and the branches used to be made into baskets and baskets and also used to bind large bundles of wood together.

 You park at the Biesbosch MuseumEiland.
 There is ample free parking and a charging station for electric bicycles.
 The museum is open all year round.
 You can visit the museum, of course, but also enjoy a cup of coffee or a delicious lunch in the restaurant area.